SEO checklist for InstantSearch.js

 Your search result pages are directly accessible through a URL

 As users interact with your search interface, the URL should dynamically update and reflect the refinements they’ve selected and their actions.

 This allows them to share links to your website, enhancing the overall usability of your search and encouraging backlinking.

 This approach has clear benefits for the user experience, but you might be concerned about content duplication.
 Isn’t this creating too many pages returning the same content?
 Aren’t dynamic URLs bad for SEO?

 Many websites use dynamic URLs.
-Even though they’re harder to index than static URLs, most search engines can remove query parameters and trace back the primary page.
+Even though they’re harder to index than static URLs, most search engines can remove query parameters and trace back to the primary page.

 Contrary to popular thinking, dynamic URLs don’t necessarily hurt your SEO.
 You should favor dynamic URLs over hiding parameters to make them look static.

 You can also have more control over this by carefully crafting your canonical link tags.